keval-sondigara/SOC-Analyst-Portfolio/Home Lab Projects/4. Persistence/Registry Run Key/writeup.md

 We will simulate a standard CurrentVersion\Run registry modification.
 This technique maps directly to MITRE ATT&CK T1547.001.

-First open cmd or poweshell in windows machine then Run the following command to add a fake malicious entry into the current user's Run key.
+First open cmd or powershell in windows machine then Run the following command to add a fake malicious entry into the current user's Run key.
 This points to a mock beacon payload (calc.exe)

 ### reg add "HKCU\Software\Microsoft\Windows\CurrentVersion\Run" /v "Lab_Backdoor" /t REG_SZ /d "C:\Windows\System32\calc.exe" /f

 ![answer](reg_key_added.png)

-We can see from above screenshot our registry key is successfuly added,
+We can see from above screenshot our registry key is successfully added,

 Now let's how we can detect this step by step.